CalConnect/DEVGUIDE/_pages/Handling-Dates-and-Times.md

 order: 3
 ---

-# Dates importance in calendar components
+# The importance of dates and times in calendar components

 When speaking about a calendar, we are speaking  about dates and times.
-Dates represent the most important part of a calendar component.
+The start, end and duration of an event represent the most important part of a calendar component.
-Either we are speaking about the start of an event, end of an event, duration of an event, we are speaking about dates and times.
 Calendar properties like `DTSTART`, `DTEND`, `DUE`, `COMPLETED` have as value types one of following value types: `DATE` or `DATE-TIME`.

 Some property values examples can be seen below: